DFHack/dfhack/docs/Documentation.rst

-The DFHack build process will compile and install the documentation so it can be displayed in-game by the `help` and `ls` commands (and any other command or GUI that displays help text), but this is disabled by default due to the additional Python and Sphinx requirements.
+The DFHack build process will compile and install the documentation so it can be displayed in-game by the `help` and `ls` commands (and any other command or GUI that displays help text), but documentation compilation is disabled by default due to the additional Python and Sphinx requirements.
 If you already have a version of the docs installed (say from a downloaded release binary), then you only need to build the docs if you're changing them and want to see the changes reflected in your game.

 You can also build the docs if you just want a local HTML- or text-rendered copy, though you can always read the `online version <https://dfhack.readthedocs.org>`_ too.